jlopezr83/design-patterns/README.md

         * **decorator**: Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
     * **behavioral**: Examples of behavioral design patterns
         * **chain of responsibility**: Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
+        * **command**: Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
 * **tests**: Unit tests for every pattern